AlchyRotmg/Project---KEYRUSH/README.md

  3. Unpack the zip file after downloading.

- 4. Open the unpacked folder in Visual Studio Code
+ 4. Open the unpacked folder in Visual Studio Code.

- 3. Navigate to the index.html file.
+ 3. Navigate to the index.html file in Visual Studio Code.

  4. Click "Go Live" in the bottom right of your Visual Studio Code window.
-  - This should pop out a browser window with a local server to use the project
+  - This should pop out a browser window with a local server to use the project.

  5. Enjoy the project!